Insurance in France

 Your insurance provider will expect you to keep your property in a good state of repair, so regular maintenance is essential.
-Although you aren't required by French law to fit fire and smoke detectors, you could significantly reduce the chance of making a claim by having them in your home - which should keep your premiums as low as possible.
-However, your insurance company could insist on the fitting of an alarm system or security shutters, particularly if your property or its contents are particularly valuable.
+You are required by French law to fit fire and smoke detectors.
+In addition, your insurance company could insist on the fitting of an alarm system or security shutters, particularly if your property or its contents are particularly valuable.
 You should expect to be asked a series of questions regarding your property when purchasing insurance, but its value will be determined by France's National Building Index.

 Whilst it is always important to read the small print of an insurance policy, it is even more important for a British expat with limited French language skills.
 You should ask to deal with an English-speaking agent, or you could enlist the help of a friend or relative who is fluent in French to examine every policy clause in detail.